Geology of Mars: Geological map of Mars (2014)

+The 2014 map was compiled as a digital geographic information system dataset rather than solely as a printed map.
+Its principal base layers were the Mars Orbiter Laser Altimeter global digital elevation model and the daytime infrared mosaic from the Thermal Emission Imaging System on 2001 Mars Odyssey.
+Higher-resolution images from the Context Camera on the Mars Reconnaissance Orbiter and other instruments were used to refine contacts and identify smaller landforms where the global base data were insufficient.

+Digital mapping allows units and structures to be compared directly with topography, mineral spectra and subsurface observations.
+Mars datasets are commonly processed with planetary image software and analyzed in GIS, while calibrated mission products and their metadata are preserved by archives such as NASA's Planetary Data System.

 Composition of Mars

 Mars is a terrestrial planet, which has undergone the process of planetary differentiation.

 The InSight lander mission is designed to study the deep interior of Mars.
 The mission landed on 26 November 2018. and deployed a sensitive seismometer to enable 3D structure mapping of the deep interior.
 On 25 October 2023, scientists, helped by information from InSight, reported that the planet Mars has a radioactive magma ocean under its crust.

 Global physiography

 Mars has a number of distinct, large-scale surface features that indicate the types of geological processes that have operated on the planet over time.
 This section introduces several of the larger physiographic regions of Mars.
 Together, these regions illustrate how geologic processes involving volcanism, tectonism, water, ice, and impacts have shaped the planet on a global scale.